bassel27/Store-App/README.md

 ## Technologies Used
 The app is built using Flutter and Firebase.
 Firebase Authentication is used for user authentication, while Firestore is used for storing chats, products, orders, and cart items.

+## Features and Functionalities
+1. User Authentication
+   a.
+Log in
+   b.
+Sign up
+   c.
+Forgot Password
+   d.
+Log out
+2. Shows all available products
+4. Add products to cart and specify quantity
+5. Make orders
+6. Favorite products
+7. View past orders
+8. Chat with customer service
+9. Manage products (add, delete, or edit) (only for admins)

 ## Screens